Supports OCFS2 file system in servers with the latest Red Hat / CentOS 7 kernel: 3.10.0-1160.6.1.el7.x86_64

 - Fixed bug: all timestamps in flexVDI manager log lines are now shown in local time.
 This is effective for new installations.
-If you want to fix the configuration of a flexVDI manager installed with a release of flexVDI Manager before 3.1.6 see https://docs.flexvdi.com/display/V31/Problems+with+flexVDI+Manager
+If you want to fix the configuration of a flexVDI manager installed with a release of flexVDI Manager before 3.1.6 see “problems with flexVDI Manager”

-- Fixed bug: volatile desktops lost their disk contents when they where modified in flexVDI Dashboard and restarted or .
+- Fixed bug: volatile desktops lost their disk contents when they where modified in flexVDI Dashboard and then restarted or migrated.

 - Many CentOS packages, including kernel and mongodb have been updated in the flexVDI Manager appliance.